-Brown Sugar Baby Bok Choy with Pork and Tofu
+Brown Sugar Bok Choy with Pork and Tofu

 My sister-in-law Alison is a gifted pastry chef, who happens to do a bang up job with savory food as well.
-A couple of years ago she was over one night and whipped up a side dish of baby bok choy that my kids inhaled as if it were one of her delicate layer cakes.
+A couple of years ago she was over one night and whipped up a side dish of baby bok choy with pork and tofu that my kids inhaled as if it were one of her layer cakes.
 I’ve been knocking it off ever since.

-In our house, we call it Brown Sugar Baby Bok Choy.
-It’s a quick, stir-fried dish seasoned with garlic, soy sauce, rice wine vinegar and, of course, brown sugar.
+This savory bok choy is a quick, stir-fried dish seasoned with garlic, soy sauce, rice wine vinegar and, of course, brown sugar.
 Last night, I took it a step further and turned this side dish into a main.
-It was on the table in a flash so I figured it was worth sharing for our “15 Minute Fix” series: Dinners that can be cooked, start to finish, in 15 minutes or less.
+It was on the table in a flash.

 Some folks are a little intimidated by less-than-familiar Asian vegetables (burdock root, anyone?).
 Bok choy is the perfect place to start exploring.
 It’s tender, mild, and lacks the bitterness common in a lot of leafy greens.
 It’s also super nutritious, with high doses of Vitamin A, C and K.

-I know a lot of kids (and grown ups) aren’t particularly enthusiastic about tofu, my husband being one of them.
+I know a lot of kids (and grown ups) aren’t particularly enthusiastic about tofu.
 If given the choice, my crew would vote for chicken over tofu any day.
 But in this dish, the flavors of garlic, brown sugar and soy sauce take center stage and the tofu soaks up all the savory deliciousness.
 Last night nobody said a word about the tofu, other than, “is this tofu?”

 BROWN SUGAR BABY BOK CHOY WITH PORK AND TOFU